raspberrypi/documentation/configuration/config-txt.md

 ## File format

 As `config.txt` is read by the early-stage boot firmware it has a very simple file format.
 The format is a single `property=value` statement on each line, where value is either an integer or a string.
-Comments may be added, or existing config values may be commented out and disabled, by starting a line with the `#` character.
+Comments may be added, or existing config values may be commented out and disabled by starting a line with the `#` character.

 Here is an example file: